beathoven-wired-club-net/translation-tool/README.md

 The tool is controlled with four parameters.
 An example call could look like:

-`translation-tool -s en -t de -p "frontend/public/translations" -r .`
+`translation-tool -s en -t de -p "translations" -r .`

 **If you want to use the tool with standard values, you can start it without parameters.**